-Prerequisites: EDU 240; EDU 241; admission to the education program.
-Corequisites: Must be taken concurrently with EDU 407; strongly recommended for EDU 320.
-Offered: Spring
+Prerequisites: EDU 240; EDU 241; Admission to the education program.
+Corequisites: Must be taken concurrently with EDU 407.
+Offered: Spring.
+Special Notes: EDU 320 is a strongly recommended corequisite.

-EDU 410 • Methods in Teaching 5-8 Mathematics.
-3 Credits.
+EDU 410 • Methods in Teaching 5-8 Mathematics 3 Credits.

 Teaching methodologies, materials, assessment, historical and current trends and issues in curricular, development of a philosophy of mathematics education, and other topics related to teaching and learning mathematics in grades 5-8.
 Practice in planning lessons and units, implementing technology, and teaching.